Are you interested in environmental communication? Want to publish your work for an audience of over 30,000 readers?

 - Describing your writing background

-- Listing the preferred grouping of articles (2 Focus, 1 Focus + 1 Spotlight, or 1 Feature) you hope to write this semester (check out the “About Us” section of this website for more information about article types)
+- Listing the preferred grouping of articles (2 Focus, 1 Focus + 1 Spotlight, or 1 Feature) you hope to write this semester (check out the “About Us” section of our website for more information about article types).

 *Editors will be responsible for editing 6-8 articles throughout the course of the semester.
 Because of the extra time commitment, editors are only required to write one article per semester.
 If you are interested in being an editor, please indicate if you have any previous editing experience.